LEL-A/doc/README.md

 ## Impediments and Risks
 1. We do not have sufficient computing power.
 Neither the hardware nor the money to rent.
 2. The licensing implications of using the OpenAI API (self-instruct / Alpaca style training) are not entirely clear.
+3. The LLaMA training code is not open-sourced.

 ## Relevant Links
 - LLaMA